travelgateX/documentation-site/content/getting-started/overview.md

 +++
 title = "Overview"
-pagetitle = "Learn the basics" description = "See how the TravelgateX platform and APIs fit together" icon = "fa-info-circle" weight = 1 alwaysopen = false
+pagetitle = "Learn the basics" description = "Understanding our marketplace" icon = "fa-info-circle" weight = 1
+alwaysopen = false
 +++

-TravelgateX provides a single API endpoint for all of our API products.
-This makes it easy for you to integrate our full travel catalog and services into your applications (regardless of whether you are integrating to a website, mobile app, widget, or other interface).
+TravelgateX is an online B2B  marketplace providing seamless connectivity between travel companies  across the world.

-Completely rebuilt in GraphQL from our many years of experience with travel XML integrations, we are offering state of the art, cutting edge API technology that is quick to learn and makes integration simple and fast.
-Our first API -- [HotelX](/hotel-x) -- is currently available and provides access to over 600 hotel booking suppliers, with thousands of properties available.
+Hotel-X is our Buyer's API, completely built in GraphQL from our many years of experience with travel XML integrations, it offers state of the art, cutting edge API technology that is quick to learn and makes integration simple and fast.

 <svg class="platform_getting_started" width="779px" height="564px" viewBox="229 117 779 564" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <defs>